JuliaLang/www.julialang.org/soc/projects/ml.md

 ## Data loading and training processes for Flux.jl

-Currently [Flux](https://github.com/MikeInnes/Flux.jl) only supports standard Stochastic Gradient Descent as a way of training neural networks.
-This project would involve implementing other optimisers like ADAM in the library.
+Currently [Flux](https://github.com/MikeInnes/Flux.jl) best supports a basic (stochastic) gradient descent training process.
+This project would involve implementing other optimisers like ADAM in the library, as well as extending the training processes to carry out user-configurable analysis or reporting during training.

 **Expected Results**: New optimisers for the Flux library.